flowmatters/SourceFEWSAdapter/README.md

 Configuring the Source server environment in a multi-user environment is a three step process:

 1. Enter a series of per user, port offsets, in `Config/PiClientConfigFiles/UserSourceServerPorts.csv`.
+Each line should contain a username (ie the Windows logon) and a port offset.
 2. List the mappings of Source model to network ports, as described above (eg `SourceServers.csv`),
 3. Add a `UserPortOffsets` property to the `<exportRunFileActivity>` in the general adapter to tell the adapter about the offsets.